mrdelorian/SlasherClash/README.md

-# SlasherFaceOff
+# SlasherClash

-Slasher Face Off is pretty much a face off or fight of horror monsters
+Slasher Clash Off is pretty much a face off or fight of horror monsters

 As of 3/5/2025 - 12:00am, I cannot get this to work/look well on mobile, so for now, I'm keeping this looking good only on PC